Liam-JB-Hill/Quarto_website_template/README.md

 - [ ] 1.
 Edit the all caps info in  `_quarto.yml` to your info.
 It's very important to maintain the indenting structure in this file precisely as is -- be careful!

-### Render the web site (RStudio)
+### Render the web site (RStudio & Github desktop)

 - [ ] 1.
-If you haven't already, click "Help" "Check for Updates" to make sure you have the latest version of RStudio (and thus have Quarto installed.)

-- [ ] 2.
 Render the web site locally by clicking the "Build" tap on the right and then "Render Website".

 - [ ] 3.
 Use `browseURL("docs/index.html")` to view your site locally (or just open `docs/index.html` in a browser).

 - [ ] 4.
-If it looks good, commit and push all changed files to GitHub.
+If it looks good, go to GitHub Desktop and push the commit.

-(You will need to repeat steps 2 and 4 every time you wish to update the book online.)

 ### Next steps